 Step-by-step setup: getting started with a VPN on common devices

 Below are practical steps you can follow to get going quickly.
 If you pick NordVPN via the badge above, you’ll have a straightforward setup process across most devices.
+Is vpn safe for cz sk absolutely but heres what you need to know 2026

 - Windows